Shanghai–Nanjing railway

 The Shanghai–Nanjing intercity railway runs along the same route, but on parallel tracks.

 Its Chinese name is derived from the character abbreviations Hù (s 沪, t 滬) for Shanghai and Níng (s 宁, t 寧) for Nanjing.

 History

 Such a railway had long been desired by Western interests in 19th-century China and just as long opposed by the Qing government.
-Following China's disastrous failure in the First Sino-Japanese War, however, the Guangxu Emperor approved the construction of the Shanghai–Nanjing line as a western extension of the existing Songhu Railway.
+Following China's disastrous failure in the First Sino-Japanese War, however, the Songhu Railway from Shanghai was extended to Nanjing.
 The project was undertaken by the civil engineering partnership Sir John Wolfe-Barry and Lt Col Arthur John Barry at the end of the nineteenth century.
 Its former eastern terminus at the Old North Station in Shanghai's Zhabei District (the former American district of the International Settlement) is now the Shanghai Railway Museum.